On this page:

 What happens after the inspection visit?

-Areas of practice that require improvement will be divided into:
+Areas of practice that require improvement are divided into the following categories:

 - A major area of non compliance – a major area of non compliance is an area of practice which: